succinctlabs/op-succinct/book/fault_proofs/challenger.md

 When malicious challenging is enabled:

 1. **Priority 1**: Challenge invalid games (honest challenger behavior)
-2. **Priority 2**: Challenge valid games at the configured percentage (defense mechanisms testing behavior)
+2. **Priority 2**: Challenge valid games at the configured percentage (defense mechanisms testing behavior); the percentage acts as a per-iteration probability gate.

 The challenger will always prioritize challenging invalid games first, then optionally challenge valid games based on the configured percentage.

 ### Logging

-The challenger provides clear logging to distinguish between challenge types:
-- `[CHALLENGE]` - Honest challenges of invalid games
-- `[MALICIOUS CHALLENGE]` - Testing defense mechanisms of challenged valid games
+The challenger relies on structured `tracing` logs:
+- Honest challenges are logged as `Game challenged successfully` within the `[[Challenging]]` span.
+- Malicious attempts emit `\x1b[31m[MALICIOUS CHALLENGE]\x1b[0m` so they stand out in the logs.

 ## Features

 ### Game Monitoring
-- Continuously scans for invalid games
+- Incrementally pulls new games from the factory using an on-chain index cursor
-- Checks game validity against L2 state
+- Checks game validity against the L2 state commitment
-- Filters to the configured OP Succinct game type
+- Filters to the configured OP Succinct fault dispute game type that was respected at creation time
-- Uses a cursor + deadline-based cutoff to avoid rescanning
+- Marks games for challenging, resolution, or bond claiming based on proposal status, parent outcomes, and deadlines

 ### Game Challenging
-- Challenges invalid games with counter-proofs
-- Handles proof reward bonds
-- Ensures proper transaction confirmation
-- Provides detailed logging of challenge actions
+- Submits challenges for games flagged by the sync step
+- Challenges games that are in progress and either invalid or the parent is challenger wins
+- Supports malicious challenging of valid games when enabled

 ### Game Resolution
 The challenger:
-- Monitors challenged games
+- Tracks only games it countered
-- Resolves games after their resolution period expires
+- Resolves games after their deadline once the parent dispute is resolved and it is own game

-- Handles resolution of multiple games efficiently
-- Respects game resolution requirements
+### Bond Claiming
+- Flags challenger-win games once the anchor registry marks them finalized and there is credit to claim
+- Claims credit for the challenger's address and removes games from the cache after claiming credit

 ## Architecture